fvdm/nodejs-geoipcity/README.md

 	Error: No license         You did not specify your license key.
 	Error: Invalid IP         The provided IP address is invalid.
+	Error: Invalid service    The provided service name is invalid.
 	Error: Request failed     The request can't be made.
 	Error: HTTP error         The API returned a HTTP error.
 	Error: No response        The API did not return data.